Skimmia

-Skimmia is a genus of four species of evergreen shrubs and small trees in the rue family Rutaceae, all native to warm temperate regions of Asia.
+Skimmia is a genus of four species of evergreen dioecious shrubs and small trees in the rue family Rutaceae, all native to warm temperate regions of Asia.
 The leaves are clustered at the ends of the shoots, simple, lanceolate, 6–21 cm long and 2–5 cm broad, with a smooth margin.
 The flowers are in dense panicle clusters, each flower small, 6–15 mm diameter, with 4-7 petals.
 The fruit is red to black, 6–12 mm diameter, a fleshy drupe containing a single seed.
 All parts of the plant have a pungent aroma when crushed.
 The botanical name Skimmia is a Latinization of shikimi (シキミ, 樒), which is the Japanese name for Illicium religiosum as well as an element in miyama shikimi (ミヤマシキミ, 深山樒), the Japanese name for Skimmia japonica.